ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-as-pwa.md

 ## Extend your AMP Pages via Service Worker

-You can use the above technique to enable offline access to your AMP website, as well as extend your pages as soon as they’re served from the origin.
+You can use the above technique to enable offline access to your AMP website, as well as extend your pages **as soon as they’re served from the origin**.
 That's because you can modify the response via the Service Worker’s `fetch` event, and return as a response whatever you want:

 [sourcecode:js]
 self.addEventListener('fetch', function(event) {